|

 Bill Brookes

-The Second World War is obviously still fresh in the mind in
+The Second World War is obviously still fresh in the mind

-an amateur dramatic group capturing a German Airman, whilst trying to
+about an amateur dramatic group capturing a German Airman, whilst trying to

 research the witches’ scene from Shakepeare’s MacBeth.
 It’s just the sort of thing you wish had